J-PAL’s Commitment to Diversity, Equity, and Inclusion

 We have undertaken specific efforts to support DEI at J-PAL and address the lack of diversity in economics.
 Some examples include:

-MicroMasters and Master’s in Data, Economics, and Development Policy
+MicroMasters and Master’s in Data, Economics, and Design of Policy

-J-PAL and MIT created the online MicroMasters in Data, Economics, and Development Policy (DEDP) in 2017, followed by an in-person Master’s in DEDP as a new model for higher education.
+J-PAL and MIT created the online MicroMasters in Data, Economics, and Design of Policy (DEDP) in 2017, followed by an in-person Master’s in DEDP as a new model for higher education.
 The MicroMasters’ personalized income-based pricing structure decreases financial barriers to enrollment.
-To date, more than 7,000 learners have completed a DEDP MicroMasters course, and over 60 percent of enrolled learners come from low- and middle-income countries.
+To date, more than 350,000 learners have participated in the DEDP MicroMasters program, and over 60 percent of enrolled learners come from low- and middle-income countries.
 The master’s program features a unique admissions process designed to level the playing field by ensuring admission is based on indicators of academic engagement and performance directly relevant to the degree program and by providing need-based scholarships to a number of participants.

 We are continuing to build MicroMasters partnerships with universities in Africa, Latin America and the Caribbean, and Asia to further increase access to higher education for students in those regions, and are actively fundraising for MicroMasters and Master’s scholarships to enable participation of more learners from underrepresented groups.